 Why Choose Loyola for CABG Surgery?

-Loyola’s cardiology and heart surgery program is nationally ranked for our diagnosis and treatment of cardiovascular conditions and has been nationally recognized for heart bypass surgery by U.S. News & World Report's 2019-20 Best Hospitals list.
+Loyola’s cardiology & heart surgery program is nationally ranked for our diagnosis and treatment of cardiovascular conditions and has been recognized as high performing for heart bypass surgery by U.S. News & World Report's 2020-21 Best Hospitals list.
 We work with you to help you understand your condition and develop a treatment plan that is right for you.